dbresults/bucket-antivirus-function/README.md

 ### Features of this branch (NDIA super special branch)
 - delete the files after scan, regardless of status (we don't keep the files on S3)
 - Dockerfile fix for missing dependencies
-- Vagrantfile for easy build
+- Vagrantfile for easy build (see Build using Vagrant instructions below)

 ## How It Works